ethan-wit/ethan-wit.github.io/angular/angular.md

 #### ngIf

 ngIf displays an element if the condition evaluates to true. ngIf can be evaluated against any valid Typescript expression.
 The example below would include the element.
-Someting to note -- this does not only hide the element, like the HTML hidden attribute, but actually includes or exclude it.
+Someting to note -- this does not only hide the element, like the HTML hidden attribute, but actually includes or exclude it from the DOM.
 ```
 determineIfInclude: boolean = true;
 ```